aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/add-html-using-dom-and-overwrite/_index.md

 ---
-title: Add HTML Using DOM And Overwrite
+title: Add HTML Using DOM And PDF Overwrite
 linktitle: Add HTML Using DOM And Overwrite
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to add HTML content using DOM in Aspose.PDF for .NET.
+description: Learn how to add HTML content using DOM and PDF overwrite in Aspose.PDF for .NET.
 type: docs
 weight: 50
 url: /net/programming-with-text/add-html-using-dom-and-overwrite/
 ---
 This tutorial will guide you through the process of adding HTML content using DOM (Document Object Model) in Aspose.PDF for .NET.
 Additionally, you will learn how to overwrite styles for the HTML content.
 The provided C# source code demonstrates the necessary steps.

 ## Requirements